-- As part of due diligence on the preferred candidate, the College will carry out an online search in order to help identify any incidents or issues that have happened, and are publicly available online, which the College might want to explore with the applicant - Obtaining relevant Disclosure & Barring disclosures for employees in line with their role and responsibilities in the College and in accordance with Government guidance - Undertaking risk assessments, as appropriate, following information received from DBS. - Applying additional checks to all new employees who are non-UK nationals - Keeping a single central record detailing the range of checks carried out on employees. - In the case of temporary/agency employees operating on College premises, requiring them to agree to and abide by safeguarding conditions set out by the College
+- Verifying identity and academic or vocational qualifications (where appropriate) - Obtaining professional and character references and checking previous employment histories - As part of due diligence on the preferred candidate, the College will carry out an online search in order to help identify any incidents or issues that have happened, and are publicly available online, which the College might want to explore with the applicant - Obtaining relevant Disclosure & Barring disclosures for employees in line with their role and responsibilities in the College and in accordance with Government guidance - Undertaking risk assessments, as appropriate, following information received from DBS. - Applying additional checks to all new employees who are non-UK nationals - Keeping a single central record detailing the range of checks carried out on employees. - In the case of temporary/agency employees operating on College premises, requiring them to agree to and abide by safeguarding conditions set out by the College

-The college uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (2023) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the College.
+The college uses best practice and has adopted robust recruitment procedures as outlined in Keeping Children Safe in Education (2024) to deter and prevent people who are not suitable to work with children from applying, securing employment or volunteering opportunities in the College.
 The College applies all appropriate measures for employees, including volunteers, agency and third-party staff (agency staff) trainees/student teachers, governors/trustees, and contractors.
 This forms a vital part of the whole college approach to safeguarding and is an essential part of creating a safe environment for our students.